White Bear Lake Area High School: Other athletics offered

-Other Activities
+Other activities

 FIRST Robotics

 The White Bear Lake FIRST robotics team #2207, the Bright Bears, was added as a school activity during the 2007 school year.
 Every year the team builds a single robot to compete in the FIRST Robotics Competition hosted at the University of Minnesota.
 At the 2017 North Star Regional, in Mariucci Arena, University of Minnesota, the team was ranked 35 out of 60 teams competing, with 4 wins, and 4 losses.

 Drumline

 The White Bear Lake Drumline took part in the 2018 Super Bowl parade held at U.S. Bank Stadium for Super Bowl LII.
+They also regularly participate and perform in the local festival Marketfest along with the pep band.
+The school does not have a marching band program, however the Drumline does march in some summer parades along with the pep band.

 Theater

 The program involves White Bear Lake High School students of all grades in musicals and plays.
-In recent years, White Bear Lake has featured such musicals as Grease, Oklahoma!, Beauty and the Beast, Urinetown, West Side Story, and How to Succeed in Business Without Really Trying, Addams Family, Nice Work If You Can Get It, and Mary Poppins.
-They have also produced plays such as Much Ado About Nothing, Twelve Angry Men, and Treasure Island.
+In recent years, White Bear Lake has featured such musicals as Legally Blonde, Little Shop of Horrors, Chicago, Into the Woods, Grease, Oklahoma!, Beauty and the Beast, Urinetown, West Side Story, and How to Succeed in Business Without Really Trying, Addams Family, Nice Work If You Can Get It, and Mary Poppins.
+They have also produced plays such as Clue, The Play That Goes Wrong, Much Ado About Nothing, Twelve Angry Men, and Treasure Island.